-LIF provides Welfare support through drop-ins, appointments and home visits relating to welfare benefits, housing, debt, applications for an Irish Passport and provides practical support to engage with Ombudsman services, tribunals, courts and appeals.
+LIF provides Welfare support through drop-ins, appointments and home visits relating to welfare benefits, housing, community care and relating debt, applications for an Irish Passports and provides representation at tribunals and medicals.

-LIF facilitates social opportunities through our Elders Project, Baby & Toddler Group and Business LINk.
+LIF facilitates social opportunities through our Elders Project, Baby & Toddler Group, Tea and Chat and Business LINk.
 We manage an information website This is Luton for young Irish and Polish people who are considering moving to or who have just arrived in Luton.
 We also manage Catching the Boat an online archive showcasing the working lives of the Irish that settled in Luton from 1940 to 1960.

 LIF holds the contract for Healthwatch Luton, an independent consumer champion for health and social care services in Luton which brings together people’s views and experiences to improve services.